Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Introduction

 \section{Introduction}

-Partial differential equations (PDEs) are fundamental tools in science and engineering, as they describe a wide range of physical phenomena derived from conservation laws such as mass and momentum \cite{quarteroni2009numerical}.
-Their numerical solution typically relies on discretization techniques, most prominently the finite element method (FEM), which converts the PDE into a high-dimensional system of ordinary differential equations (ODEs) \cite{zienkiewicz2005finite}.
+Partial differential equations (PDEs) can be used to describe physical phenomena based on conservation laws (e.g.\ mass and momentum) \cite{quarteroni2009numerical}.

 In structural mechanics, the governing equation of motion takes the form of a PDE derived from the balance of momentum \cite{hughes2012finite}.
 This PDE depends on parameters that influence the structural response, such as material properties, geometry, or boundary and initial conditions.
-In this work, we focus on parameters associated with material degradation, often referred to as \emph{damage parameters}.
-The motivation stems from structural health monitoring (SHM), where the identification and localization of damage is essential to prevent catastrophic failures and to reduce maintenance costs \cite{Farrar2006}.

-Solving parameterized PDE problems for multiple parameter values is often computationally prohibitive.
-The FEM discretization typically yields systems of very large dimension, leading to high computational demands in terms of both time and memory.
-Repeated simulations, as required in real-time control, uncertainty quantification, inverse problems, or optimization, can therefore become infeasible.
-To address this issue, the scientific community has developed a wide range of \emph{model order reduction} (MOR) techniques over the last decades \cite{hesthaven2015certified,Bader2016,prud2002reliable, Barrault2004, Grepl2007, Benner2015, quarteroni2014reduced, quarteroniRB2016}.
-These methods aim to construct low-dimensional surrogate models that retain the essential dynamics of the high-fidelity system while significantly reducing computational costs.
-MOR has proven particularly effective for problems in computational mechanics, encompassing both structural and fluid dynamics applications \cite{Rozza2008,Guo2018,Kunisch2002,Carlberg2013,Ballarin2016}.
+In this work, motivated within the context of structural health monitoring (SHM) \cite{Farrar2006}, we consider a fixed but arbitrary damage configuration in a wave propagation model.
+Our overall research goal is to estimate the damage characteristics implemented by model parameters for subsequent localization and characterization.
+Since solving this inverse problem requires a large number of forward simulations, efficient and accurate surrogate models are needed.
+For this reason, this work undertakes a comparative analysis of intrusive and non-intrusive model reduction techniques - depending on the different levels of availability of model information - and uses both established approaches and extensions of reduction methods to the context of wave propagation.